 We are not medical professionals and are not making vitamin suggestions based on a specific diet or vitamin content.
 You should discuss all supplements, including vitamins, with your pediatrician before giving them to your child.
 Our review and award winners are based on the taste and quality of the products, not on any implied or assumed health or medical benefit claims of any specific product.
 Our goal is to help you find a palatable vitamin choice your children will love based on your pediatrician's recommendations for supplementation.

 Taste is what matters when considering children's vitamins.
-It doesn't matter how high the quality or pure the ingredients if your child refuses to eat it; the rest is moot.
+It doesn't matter how high the quality or pure the ingredients are if your child refuses to eat it; the rest is moot.
 We tested each option in this review with real kids, some who will eat just about anything and others who refuse to eat almost everything.
-For the most part, testers agreed unanimously on which selections were tasty and which were terrible, with at least one vitamin being described as "poop" and "disgusting."
+For the most part, testers agreed unanimously on which selections were tasty and terrible, with at least one vitamin described as "poop" and "disgusting."

 In our tests, kids preferred the taste of the MAV Nutrition, L'il Critters, and Mary Ruth's over the competitors.
 They each remarked that these vitamins tasted so good they'd eat the entire bottle, and the Mary Ruth's were given the highest seal of approval with a "they taste like candy!" description.
-This reminds us, you might need to keep vitamins out of the reach of children if they taste too good, or have a discussion with older kids on why you can't eat them like candy.
+This exuberance reminds us, that you might need to keep vitamins out of the reach of children if they taste too good or have a discussion with older kids on why you can't eat them like candy.

 Quality might be viewed as a subjective metric as we did not test the content or ingredients or even the vitamin level claims of the products in our review.
 We based our assessment of quality on how the vitamins presented in the bottle we purchased.
-We looked for things like consistency between the vitamins themselves in shape and size, texture, how well-formed they were, if they clumped, making it challenging to dispense, and if they smelled "off."
+We looked for consistency between the vitamins themselves in shape and size, texture, how well-formed they were, if they clumped, making it challenging to dispense, and if they smelled "off."

 — Wendy Schmitz